 Choose makeup colors that are more neutral in their colors and tones to give your skin a youthful radiance.

 Clothes From the Junior Section

 Even if you’re a petite woman and can fit into the junior section sizing, it’s best to avoid the clothing from that department for a couple of reasons.
-The main reason is because what’s fun and bold on teenagers quickly looks gaudy when you’re over 50.
-Instead, it’s much more age appropriate to wear timeless and modern pieces.
+The main reason is that what’s fun and bold on teenagers quickly looks gaudy when you’re over 50.
+Instead, it’s much more age-appropriate to wear timeless and modern pieces.

 Cheap Looking Jewelry

 Jewelry is one of the best, and easiest, ways to instantly transform an outfit and make it your own.
 When you’re over 50 it’s time to let go of any jewelry pieces that look cheap.